iotaledger/iota-wiki/internal/learn/future/smart-contracts/02_VM-and-languages.md

 - Wasm binaries generated from Rust are very small, just a few kilobytes
 - Rust is becoming a popular language of choice for SC development with good support and a wide developer community.

-### Why We Choose Go
+### Why We Choose TinyGo

-It's also possible to write an IOTA Smart Contract in the Go programming language.
-Using Go has the following advantages:```
+It's also possible to write an IOTA Smart Contract in the TinyGo programming language, which is a subset of Go.
+Using TinyGo has the following advantages:

-- The [Wasp Node](https://github.com/iotaledger/wasp) is programmed in Go, as is the [Test Framework Solo](https://wiki.iota.org/wasp/guide/solo/what-is-solo/).
-- Go is easy to understand and learn.
+- TinyGo and Go are easy to understand and learn.
-- Go is a very popular language within the community.
+- Go is a very popular language within the IOTA community.
+- A very extended and easy to use developer environment

+The [Wasp Node](https://github.com/iotaledger/wasp) is programmed in Go, as is the [Test Framework Solo](https://wiki.iota.org/wasp/guide/solo/what-is-solo/), which means that you don't have to constantly switch languages when testing your code.
+In fact, with Schema tool you can test in the exact same way as you program your Smart Contract.

+TinyGo code can be tested without compiling to Wasm, which means you can use the debugger to step through the code and inspect variables along the way.

+Both Rust and TinyGo use identical ways of IOTA Smart Contract programming.
+If you look at the [examples in the docs](https://wiki.iota.org/wasp/guide/rust_wasm/introduction) and switch code tabs you can see that very clearly.

 ## Ethereum VM (EVM)